emergentvibe/Memetics-Research/source/content/ask the internet – consensus.md

 ## Security & Authentication

 To ensure 1 person = 1 vote, the system may use biometric authentication (voice, face, ear, nose, or skin image).
 Users choose their preferred method.
-Data is anonymized but fully verified.
+Data is anonymised but fully verified.
 Email is optional; registration requires a biometric method and password.

 ## Question Format
 - Questions limited to 300–500 characters